omercohen7640/MusicGenreClassifier/README.md

 We tested our model on 10-classes dataset and we got poor 10% accuracy performance (random prediction).
 We tried to use chopped sub-tracks of different lengths and still the performance didn’t improve.
 At this point we concluded:
-1. Working with the raw data (without any pre-processing) is more difficult and requires more sophisticated architectures.
+1. Working with the raw music signal (without any pre-processing) is more difficult and requires more sophisticated architectures.
 2. Working with 2D data allows us to use known computer-vision architectures  and techniques.

 ## 2D-Classifier